E. C. Warriner: Equity in education

 Warriner was a strong advocate for equity in education, and specifically, in educational materials.
 He spoke at both Joint School Superintendent meetings and later, at the State Teachers' Association on the disparities between educational opportunity in rural areas and urban areas of Michigan.
 He noted that the urban areas were offered more reliable, up-to-date, and consistent textbooks, in particular, and that the successes of students residing in rural areas were not thoroughly considered.
 Warriner argued that children in rural areas deserve the same opportunities and quality materials as those in urban areas, and that the educational boards must not discriminate between geological region in Michigan schools.

 History in education

 Warriner strongly believed in American history being taught in schools.
-He wrote an article stating the its importance and impact.
+He wrote an article stating its importance and impact.
 Warriner believed that American history was a vital component of becoming an intellectual citizen, which was the whole point of education.